Why Adderall and Alcohol Do Not Mix

 If you really want to know what can happen when you mix alcohol and Adderall just read some of these posts on this very topic on this ADHD forum.

 Let’s see: Vomiting, depression, anxiety, paranoia, ending up in the hospital.
-Of course these are subjective accounts and one should read them with a grain of salt.
-There are also people who claim to be totally unaffected but who knows what they are saying in the morning after the party is over.
+Of course these are people who claim to be totally unaffected, but who knows what they are saying in the morning after the party is over.
 You have to always ask yourself, “Is this worth the risk?”

 Jiao, Xiangyang, M.D. et al. (2009) Myocardial Infarction Associated with Adderall XR and Alcohol Use in a Young Man, The Journal of the American Board of Family Medicine 22 (2): 197-201